Saturday, 28 February 2015

 TOMATO DATE CHUTNEY

-Chutneys are condiments, a sort of sweet endings to our meals.
+Chutneys are condiments, kind of sweet endings to our meals.
 In general; Bengalis start a meal with fritters and lentil, ends with chutneys, of various types.
 Among us Chutneys are made with various ingredients like tomatoes, mangoes, raw papaya, ambarella [amra], Indian olives [jolpai], cranberry [koromcha / karonda], elephant apple [chalta].
 Of all these, Tomato chutney is the most common one.

 Our chutneys are usually sweet given the sweet tooth Bengalis have.
 We prepare sweet n sour ones too.
 Tomato-Date Chutney is the most common of all the ingredients we use for chutney.
 Let us proceed with the recipe which requires ripe tomatoes, dates, raisins, sugar and lemon juice.